dendronhq/dendron-site/vault/dendron.topic.pod.v2.quickstart.md

 - Workspace - exports all notes in the Dendron workspace
 - LinksInSelection - exports all notes in wikilinks of current selected portion of text in the open note editor

-However, not all pods may support exporting of each scope.

 ### podType (required)